-- 1. These materials are intended as a reference to assist our customers in the selection of the Renesas Technology Corporation product best suited to the customer's application; they - 1.
-These materials are intended as a reterence to assist our customers in the selection of the reflects a Ferninology Corporation product best suited to the customer's application; riey do not convey any license under any intellectual property rights, or any other rights, belonging to Renesas Technology Corporation or a third party.
+1. These materials are intended as a reference to assist our customers in the selection of the Renesas Technology Corporation product best suited to the customer's application; they

+1. These materials are intended as a reference to assist our customers in the selection of the referesas Technology Corporation product best suited to the customer's application; may do not convey any license under any intellectual property rights, or any other rights, belonging to Renesas Technology Corporation or a third party.

-2. Renesas Technology Corporation assumes no responsibility for any damage, or infringement of any third-party's rights, originating in the use of any product data, diagrams, charts, programs, algorithms, or circuit application examples contained in these materials, including product data, diagrams, charts, programs and algorithms represents information on products at the time of publication of these materials, and are subject to change by Renesas Technology Corporation without notice due to product improvements or other reasons.
+2. Renesas Technology Corporation assumes no responsibility for any damage, or infringement of any third-party's rights, originating in the use of any product data, diagrams, charts, programs, algorithms, or circuit application examples contained in these materials.

+3. All information contained in these materials, including product data, diagrams, charts, programs and algorithms represents information on products at the time of publication of these materials, and are subject to change by Renesas Technology Corporation without notice due to product improvements or other reasons.
 It is therefore recommended that customers contact Renesas Technology Corporation or an authorized Renesas Technology Corporation product distributor for the latest product information before purchasing a product listed herein

-The information described here may contain technical inaccuracies or typographical errors.
+- The information described here may contain technical inaccuracies or typographical errors.